 - In mid-2018, we were successful in getting a measure on the ballot that would permanently dedicate a quarter of a penny in sales tax to mental health services.

 - In fall of 2018, our community overwhelmingly supported the measure, with 71% of voters in favor.
-The sales tax is estimated to raise around $4.9 million per year for the Behavioral Health Center.
+The sales tax is estimated to raise around $4.9 million per year for our mental health crisis center.